GRANTS & AWARDS

 CCF Grant Requirements & Guidelines (pdf)

-Grant award decisions are made through a careful and detailed peer-review selection process led by CCF's Medical Advisors and approved by CCF's Board of Directors.
-A study's scientific excellence and relevance to primary forms of pediatric cardiomyopathy is key to being selected for research funding.
-Details about the grant review process can be obtained by downloading CCF's Grant Requirements & Guidelines document.
+Grant award decisions are made through a careful and detailed peer-review selection process led by CCF’s Medical Advisors and approved by CCF’s Board of Directors.
+A study's scientific merit and contribution to the field of pediatric cardiomyopathy is key to being selected for funding.
+Preference will be given to studies on primary cardiomyopathy and where no other funding organization exists for the form of cardiomyopathy being studied.
+Details about the grant review process can be obtained by downloading CCF’s Grant Requirements & Guidelines document.

 CCF & American Heart Association